krissman/nova-mail-tracker/README.md

 A tool which adds a Laravel Nova resource on top of `jdavidbakr/mail-tracker` to list & view sent emails.

-Actually this is a fork of `stonkeep/nova-mail-tracker` package which unexpectedly disappeared in Sep 2022.
+Actually this is a fork of `stonkeep/nova-mail-tracker` package which unexpectedly disappeared from GitHub in Sep 2022.

 ### Install